Ace of Aces (picture book game): Reprint project

 The game is long out of print, but in June 2012 a Kickstarter project was initiated to reprint the game, with the permission and cooperation of the game's designer.
 The project was successful and the game was republished in January 2014.

+In February 2024 a successful Kickstarter project to update the graphics and release a new set of books was launched.
+(Sadly, on July 14 2025 the Kickstarter project team passed along the news that Alfred Leonardi had died.)
+It was also reported on Reddit.